ccarvalho-eng/helix/.github/PULL_REQUEST_TEMPLATE.md

 Small pull requests are much easier to review and more likely to get merged.
 Make sure the PR does only one thing, otherwise please split it.

-Make sure all tests pass on Circle CI.
-PRs that break tests are unlikely to be merged.
+Make sure all checks pass on GitHub CI before submitting for review and after each new change.

 For more info, see the [Contributing Guide](../CONTRIBUTING.md).